NielsPichon/p5.Fresco/README.md

 a circle is suggested to the viewer by the addition of chaos under the form of sine waves.
 This work takes the revert approach where each row of the image will receive a sine wave with increasing frequency as we go down the image.
 For each row the phase is randomized, giving the effect of looking at the sea.
 Once this is done, each point along the sine wave has its position checked against some shapes, in our case a collection of triangles and half shapes, and if the point is inside, it is flatten to the row height.
-Thius in turn draws a small boat as the only peaceful point of focus in a sea of chaos.
+This in turn draws a small boat as the only peaceful point of focus in a sea of chaos.

 <img src="./images/sailors.png" alt="sailors render" width="500"/>